North Sunderland Railway: Before the railway

-In 1885 the estate of Lord Crewe obtained an Act of Parliament authorising the construction of a new north pier.
+North Sunderland Harbour Order 1885, authorising the construction of a new north pier.
 It was to cost £30,000 and local stone was to be used.
 A short standard gauge tramway was laid on the pier as it extended, to handle the heavy stone.
 As the land-side communication was poor, it naturally occurred to the estate manager to enquire of the North Eastern Railway if they would construct a branch line: the NER main line was only four miles away at Chathill.